JuliaPOMDP/POMDPs.jl/docs/src/def_solver.md

 You can find the implementations of these types and methods below.

 ## Defining the Solver and Policy Types

 Let's first define the Solver type.
 The QMDP solver type should contain all the information needed to compute a policy (other than the problem itself).
 This information can be though of as the hyperparameters of the solver.
 In QMDP, we only need two hyper-parameters.
 We may want to set the maximum number of iterations that the algorithm runs for, and a tolerance value (also known as the Bellman residual).
 Both of these quantities define terminating criteria for the algorithm.
-The algorithm stops either when the maximum number of iterations has been reached or when the infinity norm of the diference in utility values between two iterations goes below the tolerance value.
+The algorithm stops either when the maximum number of iterations has been reached or when the infinity norm of the difference in utility values between two iterations goes below the tolerance value.
 The type definition has the form:

 ```julia
 using POMDPs # first load the POMDPs module